AtomicBillyGruff/Automating-Deployment-of-ELK-stack-within-Microsoft-Azure/README.md

 - The machines on the internal network are not exposed to the public network.

-- The elk-vm and web-lb are the only items with public ip addressses, where the elk-vm obtains access by an network of security engineers & security architects.
+- The elk-vm and web-lb are the only items with public ip addressses, where the elk-vm obtains access by a network of security engineers & security architects.

 - elk will have the following port mappings later:
 	- 5601:5601